DouglasTitze/DouglasTitze.github.io/_posts/2023-11-02-n-ary-tree-level-order-traversal.md

 ## Data Structures Used

-**Tree -** A hierarchical data structure where each data point is a node and can have childen and/or parent nodes connected to it.
+**Tree -** A hierarchical data structure where each data point is a node and can have child nodes and/or a parent node connected to it.

 **Queue -** A container that holds elements and follows the First In First Out (FIFO) principle, only allowing removal from the front of the container and additions to the back.